Prerequisites

 - vCenter, ESXi, and OpenStack API endpoints — required for API communication.

-- Cloud-init certificate endpoints:
+- Cloud-init certificate endpoints

 - Health-check endpoints on migrated guest VMs — over user-defined HTTP/HTTPS ports.